timmoses/json-input-validator/README.md

 	* 'uppercase' - Convert the field's value to uppercase letters.
 	* 'strip' - Strips leading and trailing whitespace from the field's value.

-__Output__
+### Output

 The output is an object with the following items.

 * `data` - The converted version of original input object.
 Only fields in the field definitions that pass their validation are included.
 * `error` - An object containing items for each failed field test.
 Keys in the object are the names of the fields that failed and the values are the test on which it failed.
-For example, if a field named 'password' has `require` set to 'value' and no value is submitted, `error` would contain at least contain a key of `password` with a value of 'require'.
+For example, if a field named 'password' has `require` set to 'value' and no value is submitted, `error` would at least contain a key of `password` with a value of 'require'.
+This can be used to generate error messages for a user.
-* `messages` - An array of error English error messages.
-This is the lazy way of displaying errors instead of using the `error` object.
+* `messages` - An array of English error messages.
+This is the lazy way of displaying errors instead of using the `error` object to assemble your own.
 * `isModified` - A boolean that is `true` if any field values in `data` were modified from the original input object.

-	var validator = require('json-validator');

-	var incomingData = {
-		email_address:	'test@EXAMPLE.COM  ',
-		password:		'abc123',
-		password2:		'abc123',
-		remember_me:	1
-	};
+### Examples of field definitions

+For a full example, check the [**Quick Examples**](#quickExamples) section.

+__Example: Limiting fields in input__

+When receiving input from an API, you may want to make sure the incoming data only contains the fields you want in the right Javascript type.
+In this case, regardless of what is submitted, the returned object will only contain the three fields in the appropriate types.

 	var fields = [
 		{
+			name:		'first_name',
+			type:		'string'
+		}, {
+			name:		'last_name',
+			type:		'string'
+		}, {
+			name:		'age',
+			type:		'number'
+		}
+	];

+__Example: Requiring fields to have a value__

+Using the previous example, making 'first\_name' and 'last\_name' required is a matter of adding `require` to each field definition.
+However, setting it to 'exists' or a boolean of `true` only makes sure the field exists, but does not require a value to be in the field.
+To require a non-blank or non-zero value, use 'value'.

+	var fields = [
+		{
-			name:		'email_address',
+			name:		'first_name',
 			type:		'string',
-			format:		'email',
-			require:	'value',
+			require:	'value'
-			actions:	['strip', 'lowercase']
 		}, {
+			name:		'last_name',
+			type:		'string',
+			require:	'value'
+		}, {
+			name:		'age',
+			type:		'number'
+		}
+	];

+__Example: Requiring fields to have the same value__

+Sometimes a requirement may be based on another field.
+For example, with two password fields, named `password` and `password_retype`, you could require the second match.

+	var fields = [
+		{
 			name:		'password',
 			type:		'string',
 			require:	'value'
 		}, {
-			name:		'password2',
+			name:		'password_retype',
 			type:		'string',
 			require:	'same as password'
+		}
+	];

+__Example: Restricting field values by format__

+The value of fields can be restricted even further by requiring the input to match a certain pattern.
+Check for invalid email addresses or an age that isn't a positive integer using `format`.

+	var fields = [
+		{
+			name:		'email_address',
+			type:		'string',
+			require:	'value',
+			format:		'email'
 		}, {
-			name:		'remember_me',
+			name:		'age',
-			type:		'boolean'
+			type:		'number',
+			require:	'value',
+			format:		'positive integer'
 		}
 	];

+__Example: Restricting field values by regular expression__

+Using `regexp`, restrict the content of a field by regular expressions.
+In this example, make sure the first name only contains letters.

+	var fields = [
+		{
+			name:		'first_name',
+			type:		'string',
+			require:	'value',
+			regexp:		/^[a-zA-Z]+$/
+		}
+	];

+__Example: Restricting field values by a whitelist__

+If there is a limited number of possible answers, a whitelist may be the best choice.
+A menu or radio buttons in a web form may only contain certain values, but that doesn't prevent someone from submitting other values if they know what they are doing.
+You can prevent that from happening with a whitelist.

-	var output = validator.checkInput(incomingData, fields);
+	var fields = [

-	// output = {
+		{
+			name:		'color',
+			type:		'string',
+			values:		['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet'] }
+	];

+__Example: Modifying field values with actions__

+Sometimes users accidentally hit a space after what they type or type with caps lock on.
+To prevent dumb entry problems from becoming errors, you can use actions to clean up the input automatically.
+For example, an email address or username shouldn't contain extra whitespace and isn't usually case sensitive.
+However, when comparing input against an existing record, whitespace and capitalization can prevent a match.
+Using `actions` can normalize the input to prevent that from being a problem.
+In this case, use the 'strip' action to remove leading and trailing whitespace and use the 'lowercase' action to make the input all lowercase.

+	var fields = [
-	//		data: {
+		{
-	//			email_address:	'test@example.com',
-	//			password:		'abc123',
-	//			password2:		'abc123',
-	//			remember_me:	true
-	//		},
-	//		messages: [],
-	//		isModified: true
-	// };
+			name:		'username',
+			type:		'string',
+			require:	'value',
+			actions:	['strip', 'lowercase']
+		}
+	];

 <a name="releaseHistory" />
 ## Release History